phaser7/DSA-Smasher/README.md

 # DSA-Smasher
-In this repo I'll add the problems along with the solution which if solved and practiced can smash all DSA problems.
+In this repo I'll add the problems along with the solution which if solved and practiced can smash all the DSA problems.